1983/84 SEASON

 sleeves

-The all-red change kit remained unchanged from the 1982/83 season.
+The all-red change kit remained unchanged from the 1982/83 season, and was worn just once at Wimbledon.

 Third Kit

-With both the yellow and the red shirts causing a colour clash at Bradford and Newport, Oxford United introduced an all-white third kit.
+With both the yellow and red shirts causing a color clash at Bradford and Newport, Oxford United introduced an all-white third kit.

-These shirts were not printed with a sponsor.
-The basic design would go on to become the change colours for the following season.
+These shirts were not printed with a sponsor, and the template would later become the away colours for the following season.

 TV Shirts